-We are independent of the company in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board.
+We are independent of the company in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) (PES 1) issued by the New Zealand Auditing and Assurance Standards Board.

-A Board member of the company was a member of the Auditor-General's Audit and Risk Committee until December 2021.
-Since March 2022, another Board member of the company became a member of the Auditor-General's Audit and Risk Committee.
+A Board member of the company was a member of the Auditor-General's Audit and Risk Committee until October 2022.
 The Auditor-General's Audit and Risk Committee is regulated by a Charter that specifies that it should not assume any management functions.
 There are appropriate safeguards to reduce any threat to auditor independence, as the members of the Auditor-General's Audit and Risk Committee have no involvement in, or influence over, the audit of the company.

-Other than the audit, and the relationship with the Auditor-General's Audit and Risk Committee, we have no relationship with or interests in the company.
+Other than the audit, and the relationship with the Auditor-General's Audit and Risk Committee, we have no relationship with or interests in, the company.

+Rudie Tomlinson

-Rudie Tomlinson Audit New Zealand
+Audit New Zealand